 Kitchen sinks may have one, two, three, or four mounting holes.
 Usually, you’ll choose a kitchen faucet that matches the sink holes you have for installation.
 However, even single-handle faucets can be installed on sinks with more than one installation hole—you’ll just need to use a deck plate to cover the unused holes.

-Other factors to consider when deciding if a faucet will fit your kitchen sink include the clearance between your sink and the backsplash, especially in the case of faucets with a handle that rotates to adjust water temperature and flow.
+Other factors to consider when deciding whether a faucet will fit your kitchen sink include the clearance between your sink and the backsplash, especially in the case of faucets with a handle that rotates to adjust water temperature and flow.

 Finally, you should check the size of your water shutoff valves.
 Most faucets have 0.37-inch water supply tubes, so if you have an older home with 0.5-inch water shutoff valves, you may need to install new 0.37-inch valves to fit a new kitchen sink faucet.